-V2A Timing Display (TVM-A3-OPT V2A only)
+V2A Timing Display (TVM/VTM-OPT V2A only)

-NOTE: The TVM-A3-OPT V2A option is only available when the TVM-A3-OPT 3TL or TVM-A3-OPT 5TL is purchased.
-The V2A option must be used with a GEN-STAR or an X75HD/X75SD device containing the Video/Audio Timing test signal.
+NOTE: The TVM/VTM-OPT V2A option is only available when the TVM/VTM-OPT 3TL or 5TL is purchased.
+The V2A option must be used with an X75HD/X75SD device containing the Video/Audio Timing Tool upgrade.
+The receiver of the X75 signal takes approximately five seconds to generate audio/video timing information for all of the inputs.
+To prevent processing errors, all unused audio channels must be routed to tone or mute on the X75.

-The TVM-A3-OPT V2A option is used to receive a VA2 test signal and analyze the timing between the video and the audio.
+The TVM/VTM-OPT V2A option is used to receive a signal from the X75 and analyze the timing between the video signal and the X75's audio sources.
 The V2A (Video-to-Audio) Timing Display menu is used to enable and disable the Lip Sync Timing display.
 After analysis, the V2A Lip Sync Timing display, when enabled, shows the audio and video timing differences (if any) that occur during the following processes: